Wild Garlic Soup

-This recipe is from Darina Allen’s – Ballymaloe Cookery Course.
+This recipe for Wild Garlic Soup is from Darina Allen’s – Ballymaloe Cookery Course.

 This is the most foodie thing I’ve ever made.
 I foraged for those flowers.